 Did you know that Pitocin is the most common drug used to induce labor?
 If you’re considering using Pitocin to induce labor, it’s important to understand what to expect.
-This blog post will provide an overview of Pitocin induction, including what happens during the process and potential side effects.
+This blog post will provide an overview of a Pitocin induction, including what happens during the process and potential side effects.
 Keep reading for more information on using Pitocin to induce labor.

 Before we get started, who am I — and why am I an “expert”?

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have started literally THOUSANDS of inductions, and educated millions of moms on what to expect.
 I have also had an induction of my own as well.
-So, I’m a pretty great source.
+So, I’m a pretty great source.\Before we start, grab my hospital packing list:

 What is Pitocin and how does it work to induce labor